It’s Always 54 Degrees

 As we enter the cave, those in shorts and t-shirts are regretting it.
 54 degrees and shorts don’t go together.
 You will need your hands in places, so bring as little as possible on the tour.
 Strollers are generally not allowed.
 If your kids cannot walk the distance, they shouldn’t be on that tour.
 Photography is difficult since it’s dark with minimal lighting.
 Tripods are not allowed.

 We pass “rooms” large and small, climbing up and down the rocks and steps.
 Ranger Jason tries to deliver one funny line after another.
 He should keep his day job.

 Then we stop in one of the larger rooms and he tells us to hold on to someone or something, then don’t move.
 We wait with anticipation on what he will do next.
 All of the sudden, it is pitch black.

 Experiencing total darkness is a treat, if it doesn’t last that long.
 You literally can not see your finger 1 inch in front of you.
 All your other senses take over.
-You feel the warmth of the hand of the person you are holding.
-You hear the breath of the people around you.
-You smell the dusty dry cave.
+You feel the warmth of the hand of the person you are holding, hear the breath of the people around you and smell the dusty dry cave.
 All other sense are heightened during this total darkness.

 Suddenly, the lights come on.
 You feel a sense of relief that no one or thing touched you while it’s dark.
 You get a taste of being totally blind and now truly appreciate your sight.